Match new stain to old wood

 The windows might reveal several blends that come close to your target.
 If one looks too light and the other too dark, choose the lighter one, because you can darken stain more easily than lighten it.
 For our example, cordovan and raw umber blend for a good start.

 Now, decide which off-the-shelf stains come closest to the cordovan and umber.
-Pick up stain palettes, shown, at a home center to narrow the options, keeping in mind that the grain or color of your project wood may affect your results.
+Pick up stain palettes, shown below, at a home center to narrow the options, keeping in mind that the grain or color of your project wood may affect your results.

 In this case, a stain named Red Mahogany is awash in cordovan, and Early American or Provincial might provide enough umber.
 If you're not sure which stain colors you need, you can save money by buying half-pint sizes rather than quarts.